OCA/l10n-netherlands/l10n_nl_tax_statement/readme/USAGE.rst

 To create a statement you need to:

 #.
 Verify that you have enough permits.
-You need to belong at least to the Accountant group.
+You need to belong to the *Show Full Accounting Features* group.
 #.
 Go to the menu: `Invoicing -> Reports > Taxes Balance > NL BTW Statement`
 #.
 Create a statement, providing a name and specifying start date and end date
 #.
 Press the Update button to calculate the report: the report lines will be displayed in the tab `Statement`